seattlerb/omnifocus-redmine/README.txt

 Plugin for the omnifocus gem to provide synchronization with Redmine Issues.

 This plugin uses the Redmine REST API.
-It must be enabled by an adminstrator for the plugin to work.
+It must be enabled by an administrator for the plugin to work.

 The first time this runs it creates a yaml file in your home directory for